Vinisoft/Face-Recognition-SDK-for-Android/README.md

 NOTE: SDK will be out of date at the end of each year.
 I will increase the limit time for 1 year from that time.

-Please visit our application use Face Recognize with OPENCV ( Opensource Computer Vision):
+Please visit our application use Face Recognition with OPENCV ( Opensource Computer Vision):

 https://play.google.com/store/apps/details?id=com.vinisoft.opencv.applock.facelock